facebookarchive/objsqlite/README.md

 ObjSqlite
 =========

-Objective Sqlite is a leightweight Objective-C wrapper for sqlite.
+Objective Sqlite is a lightweight Objective-C wrapper for sqlite.
 It provides a number of convenience functions for binding and retrieving data from sqlite results.

 Adding ObjSqlite to your project